from the eye of the storm:

 Columbus OH - October 2024

-In 2024, I was selected as one of six featured designers in the HighBall Halloween Costume Couture Runway Competition, which still feels a little surreal to say out loud.
+I was selected as one of six featured designers in the HighBall Halloween Costume Couture Runway Competition, which still feels a little surreal to say out loud.

 HighBall isn’t just a runway show.
 It’s part fashion, part performance, part spectacle.
 Think couture meets Halloween meets controlled chaos, with a live audience and absolutely no room for error.